voxtobox/vue-scroll-stop/README.md

 # vue-scroll-stop

-A mini Vue directive that stop propagation scroll to parent when scrolling block reach top or bottom.
+A mini Vue directive that stop propagation scroll to parent when scrolling reach edge.
 Works with desktop `mousewheel` and mobile `touchmove` events

 ## Installation